thoughtful-solutions/enterprise-architecture/README.md

 The [Enterprise Architecture Diagram](ea-diagram.md) shows the core relationships to describe the Organisations needs

+The [Enterprise Architecture Glossary](ea-glossary.md) contains the definitions for this Organisation

 ## Approach
 In the [Navigating Enterprise Architecture](navigating-ea.md) we discuss this approach